 Short biographical note

-Elected member of the Governing Board of the International Council of Francophone Studies (CIEF, 2004-2007), she is also member of several international academic associations and advisory boards as well as reviewer in international academic journals such as: Agora.
+She is an elected member of the Governing Board of the International Council of Francophone Studies (CIEF, 2004-2007) and a member of several international academic associations and advisory boards as well as a reviewer in international academic journals such as: Agora.
 Revue d’études littéraires, Journal of Cultural Studies, Francofonia, Women in French, etc. She has cooperated with many research centers and institutes across Europe, including the «Centre des Sciences des Littératures de langue française- Observatoire des écritures françaises et francophones contemporaines» (Université Paris-Ouest-Nanterre-La Défense), the “Centre de Recherche sur les Littératures et les Oralités du Monde” (CERLOM) in ΙΝΑLCΟ, the “Estudio de Literaturas Transnacionales Europeas” (ELITE) of the Universidad Autonoma de Madrid, and the “Centre de Recherche sur la Littérature de Voyage” (CRLV) in Université de Paris IV-Sorbonne.

 Her research interests focus on contemporary Francophone literature, Postcolonial and Migration literatures, Mediterranean cultures, Balkan literatures and cultures, Travel women writing, and Youth literature.
 She is the Director of the Postgraduate Programme, Master of Arts (M.A.) in “Mediterranean Studies”.